razecodetech/magento2-banner-slider/README.md

 ### 1. Install via composer (recommend)

 We recommend you to install Razecode_Banner module via composer.
 It is easy to install, update and maintaince.

+Please use composer 2 to avoid any error while installing.

 Run the following command in Magento 2 root folder.